MAJIDNISAR/MAJIDNISAR.github.io/_posts/2017-09-30-MovementVsProgress.md

 #NoteToSelf

-&quot;Don&#39;t Just Inspire to make a Living, Inspire to make a Difference,
+&quot;Don&#39;t Just Aspire to make a Living, Aspire to make a Difference,

 Anything you want, good, you can have, claim it, work hard to get it,